HTTP/3 (Beta)

 2. In the SNI Advanced Configuration panel, click Edit.

-3. In the TLS Protocol Versions options, ensure that either of the following options are selected:
+3. In the TLS Protocol Versions options, ensure that either of the following options is selected:

 • Enable all TLS versions.